timbus-project/extractor-framework/readme.md

 	@Autowired
 	private BundleContext bundleContext;
+This object is to be used in overriding the *IExtractor* methods, which ask information about the extractor to be used in the Osgi Framework.
 Further on, in order for this bundle to be recognized within the Osgi framework, two .xml files are added in the resources folder, under **META-INF --> spring**:

 **bundle-context-osgi.xml**:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<beans xmlns="http://www.springframework.org/schema/beans"
 	xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"